About our host

 Maria Crisostomo is a senior majoring in Politics, Philosophy and Economics.
 A first-generation college student, Crisostomo helped start the First-Gen Fellows program on campus.
 Crisostomo is also involved with the Associated Students of the University of Washington Tacoma as a senator for the School of Interdisciplinary Arts and Sciences

-The title of our show — Paw'd Defiance — is more than just a clever play on words.
+The title of our show is more than just a clever play on words.
 The name reflects a philosophy, one that is committed to telling interesting stories about the people, research, initiatives, community partnerships and other issues related to UW Tacoma and higher education.
-That's the Paw'd part of our name.
-The second part — Defiance — speaks to our interest in the greater Tacoma community.
+It also speaks to our interest in the greater Tacoma community.
 Point Defiance is inexorably linked to the Grit City.
 Also, “defiance” is a fun word and, either intentionally or not, speaks to Tacoma's history as the “other” city in the Puget Sound region.

 This podcast is made possible by funding from the UW Tacoma Strategic Initiative Fund and the generous help of Doug Mackey at Moon Yard Recording Studio.

 You can find Paw'd Defiance on iTunes, Stitcher, Google Podcasts, Pocket Casts and Spotify.
 Or use the links below to listen.

 SEASON 1, EPISODE 12: